 One of St Ives’ longest-standing chefs gives us his recommendations…

 Looking for the best places to visit on your summer sojourn to the far West?
 St Ives is one of Cornwall’s increasingly diverse foodie hot-spots, where slick seafood restaurants vie for attention with quirky bars, cosy pubs and neighbourhood cafés.
-Michael Smith, Executive Chef at Porthminster Beach Café, gives us his picks of the bunch…
+There’s plenty to see and do too – while you’re there, be sure to check out the iconic Tate St Ives, which won the 2018 Art Fund Museum of the Year award.
+Here Michael Smith, Executive Chef at Porthminster Beach Café, gives us his pick of the best places to eat there…

 Australian-born Michael Smith arrived in St Ives 15 years ago with an impressive international CV, a surfboard, and very little else.
 “I had been working in London and I’d heard about this mythical place called Cornwall, where the surf was good, the scenery was stunning, and the local produce was top class; it surpassed my expectations on every front,” recalls Michael.
 His talent was soon recognised by the owners of Porthminster Beach Café, an art-deco style building right on the golden sands of the bay – and he has been at the helm ever since.

 Under Michael’s guiding hand, the restaurant has been the subject of a TV series (Beach Café, 2006), published a well-loved cookbook, established a coastal kitchen garden, and helped develop the unique beach-side St Ives Food & Drink Festival.
 This forward-thinking chef was one of the first in Cornwall to introduce foraged produce into his menus, adding a layer of local flavour to his Asian-inspired seafood dishes.